dneprojects/habitron/custom_components/habitron/README.md

   <img src="https://img.shields.io/github/v/release/dneprojects/habitron" alt="Current version">
 </p>

 The `habitron` implementation allows you to integrate your [Habitron](https://www.habitron.de/) devices in Home Assistant.
-It is implemented using a _push_ model in _async_.
+It is implemented using a _polling_ model in _async_.

 ## Configuration

 For the habitron integration to work, the network interface SmartHub must be reachable via your local network.
-During configuration, the DNS hostname or the IP address has to be given.
-If your Home Assistant runs on a SmartCenter, the SmartHub uses the same IP address.
+During configuration, the DNS hostname or the IP address has to given.
-A second parameter is used to control the polling update interval for entities, which don't use push updates, such as temperatures.
+A second parameter is used to control the polling update interval.

 | Configuration parameter                | Optional  | Description  |
 | :------------------------------------- | :-------- | :----------- |